chichao89/FS104_EmployeeSystem/README.md

 # FS104_EmployeeSystem

 # install additional django package
-# pip install django-phonenumber-field[phonenumbers]
+pip install django-phonenumber-field[phonenumbers]

 # Login as employee
-# see employee appraisal details
+see employee appraisal details

 # Login as manager
-# see manage appraisal details
+Manage appraisal details

 # Login as Admin
-# see the viewpoints
+see the api viewpoints